Heart-hand syndrome, Slovenian type: Genetics

 This condition is caused by a splice site mutation in the LMNA gene, located in chromosome 1.
 This mutation is inherited following an autosomal dominant manner.

 Diagnosis

 There are various methods of diagnosis, some of them are:

 Genetic testing/sequencing

-In 2008, Renou et al. sequenced the LMNA gene of 12 members of the Slovenian family desvribed by Sinkovec et al. and by doing this they identified a splice site mutation that was not found in 100 healthy control subjects without this type of heart-hand syndrome.
+In 2008, Renou et al. sequenced the LMNA gene of 12 members of the Slovenian family described by Sinkovec et al. and by doing this they identified a splice site mutation that was not found in 100 healthy control subjects without this type of heart-hand syndrome.

 Radiographs

-When radiograph, members of the Slovenian family reported by Sinkovec et al. were found to have various radiographic anomalies, these included the duplication of the second metatarsal's bases, terminal phalange symphalangism of the toes, extra foot ossicles, brachyphalangy, etc.
+When radiographed, members of the Slovenian family reported by Sinkovec et al. were found to have various radiographic anomalies, these included the duplication of the second metatarsal's bases, terminal phalange symphalangism of the toes, extra foot ossicles, brachyphalangy, etc.

 Electrocardiogram

 Abnormal heart beats can be diagnosed through electrocardiograms.

 Prevalence

 According to OMIM, only 21 cases from 2 Slovenian and Irish/German Canadian families have been described in medical literature.